moerwald/c-sharp-git-hooks/README.md

 }
 ```

 First we retrieve the changed files via ```git status```.
-Files to be commited will be marked with a leading "M" at the start of each line.
+Files to be commuted will be marked with a leading "M" at the start of each line.
 Via the ```Where-Object``` cmdlet we scan every line of ```git status``` if either a cs or csproj are marked for the commit.
 If so, we call Nukes ```build.ps1``` script with the ```compile```, which is defined in [Build.cs](https://github.com/moerwald/c-sharp-git-hooks/blob/feature/repo-description/build/Build.cs).
 After the build script has finished we it's exit via `$LASTEXITCODE`.
 If it is not equal to zero we will fire an exception, causing the commit process to be aborted.
 Based on these actions we ensure that the solution is compiled every time when a cs or a csproj file is requested for a local GIT commit.

 The same pattern is used during the GIT push process.